unovue/shadcn-vue/apps/www/src/content/docs/guides/rendering-large-data.md

 sidebar: false
 ---

+## Introduction

+For Table logic we use [TanStack Table](https://tanstack.com/table/latest/) library.
+It's a powerful and flexible library for building tables in Vue, React and other frameworks.
+It's designed to be easy to use and flexible, while still providing the features you need.

 ## How to render large data

 When you have a large amount of data to render, you can use the [useVirtualList](https://vueuse.org/core/useVirtualList/#usevirtuallist) Component from [VueUse](https://vueuse.org/) library to render only the visible items.
 This can help to improve performance.